-Once you sign a contract with a sub contractor, he/she is bound to the terms written within the contract, regardless of anything else promised that was agreed upon over the telephone or in person.
-In a court of law, the judge will say "did you have it in writing?
-Well shame on you!"
+Once you sign a contract with a sub contractor, he is bound to the terms written within the contract, regardless of anything else promised that was agreed upon over the telephone or in person.

 Your contract with each of your subs should state exactly

 - What work they are going to do for you